ApexRMS/wisdm/docs/_sections/section02.md

 ### Model Selection Split
 The *Model Selection Split* column reserves selected data from the model fitting process, but these data will still be included in model evaluation and the split data are stratified by the response (so that the proportion of presence and absence points is closer to equal in the testing and training split).
 ### Weight
 The *Weight* column allows for weighting of certain points differently in the model, if "Weight" is selected on the *Aggregate or Weight Data* argument in the **Options** datasheet.
-If multiple points are included in a pixel, the points can be down-weighted so that the combination of the points have an equal weight in the model to one point in another pixel.
+If multiple points are included in a single pixel, the points can be down-weighted so that the combination of the points have an equal weight in the model to an individual point in another pixel.
 This column can be added to the table by right clicking a row in the table and selecting "Weight".
 <br>

 <p id="heading04"> <h2>Options</h2> </p>